dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

     The profile is created and displayed in the list.
 1. To assign the profile, follow the steps under [Assign a device profile](device-profile-assign.md#assign-a-device-profile).

+> [NOTE]
+> The naming capabilities for Windows Autopilot for Hybrid Azure AD Join do not support variables such as %SERIAL% and only support prefixes for the computer name.

 ## Next steps

 After you configure Windows Autopilot, learn how to manage those devices.
 For more information, see [What is Microsoft Intune device management?](device-management.md).